 Also, Good Friday and Easter Monday (Family Day).

-The first event of each year is the Cape Town Minstrel Carnival, also known as Kaapse Klopse in Afrikaans or Tweede Nuwe Jaar.
-It was traditionally held on January 2 but now some of the festivities start on the 1st and continues throughout the first week of the year.
-The event sees teams of costumed minstrels parade through the streets of Cape Town carrying colourful umbrellas and playing an array of musical instruments - as many as 13,000 people take part in the event!
+- Cape Town Minstrel Carnival - The first event of each year is the Cape Town Minstrel Carnival, also known as Kaapse Klopse in Afrikaans or Tweede Nuwe Jaar.
+It was traditionally held on January 2 but now some of the festivities start on the 1st and continue throughout the first week of the year.
+The event sees teams of costumed minstrels parade through the streets of Cape Town carrying colorful umbrellas and playing an array of musical instruments - as many as 13,000 people take part in the event!
 This celebration attracts tens of thousands of visitors every year to the streets of the Mother City.

-This popular festival is held in the Garden Route town of Knysna in the Eastern Cape during July.
-You will encounter over a100 events taking place in various locations across the area, including oyster shucking contests, oyster eating challenges, the Knysna Forest Marathon and cycle tours.
+- Knysna Oyster Festival - This popular festival is held in the Garden Route town of Knysna in the Eastern Cape during July.
+You will encounter over a100 events taking place in various locations across the area, including oyster shucking contests, oyster eating challenges, the Knysna Forest Marathon, and cycle tours.

-One of the most famous art festivals in South Africa is the Klein Karoo Nasionale Kunstefees (KKNK).
+- Klein Karoo Nasionale Kunstefees (KKNK) - One of the most famous art festivals in South Africa is the Klein Karoo Nasionale Kunstefees (KKNK).
 While this tradition began in the year 1994, it has grown exponentially to become nothing less than a movement.
-Visual and performing arts of South Africa are celebrated in Oudtshoorn in March every year.
+The visual and performing arts of South Africa are celebrated in Oudtshoorn in March every year.

-One of the first and probably the only eco-marine festival of South Africa, Hermanus Whale Festival celebrates the ocean and its majestic habitants.
+- Hermanus Whale Festival - One of the first and probably the only eco-marine festival of South Africa, Hermanus Whale Festival celebrates the ocean and its majestic inhabitants.
 September is the best time to go whale watching, with the famous Southern Right Whales putting up quite a show.

 South Africa is a large country with a diverse climate that varies vastly from region to region.
 Cape Town and the Western Cape experiences winter rainfall (June to August) and predominantly dry hot summer, while much of the rest of the country, including the Kruger National Park area, endure heavy summer thundershowers (December to March) and a drier winter period (May to October).
 One exception is the Garden Route and coastal Eastern Cape which can experience rain at any time of year.
 The best time to go will thus largely depend on where you would like to go to the country and what you would like to see and do.